Williamson Health Law, PLLC

 Awareness

-Foxworth writes that medically integrated practices “must be aware” of the federal Anti-Kickback Statute that forbids he
+Foxworth writes that medically integrated practices “must be aware” of the federal Anti-Kickback Statute that forbids

 Providers concerned about proposed sweeping HIPAA update